Network-Optimised Spiking Neural Network for Event-Driven Networking: Equilibrium and stability: detailed derivations

 with a spectral alternative obtained by replacing $\|W\|_{\infty}\|S^*\|_{\infty}$ with $\|W\|_2\|S^*\|_2$.
 Inequality \eqref{eq:sufic} makes the graph explicit: heavier row sums (dense fan–in or large policy weights) shrink headroom for the same steady $S^*$.

 \paragraph{Operational margin.} A convenient scalar indicator is

 which is positive when the quadratic small-signal existence test passes with slack.
-See Appendix~\ref{app:op-margin} for the conservative one--dimensional sweeps of the operational margin $\Delta_{\mathrm{op}}$ versus $I_{\max}$, a worked numerical example, and the linear dependence on load illustrated in Fig.~\ref{fig:op_margin}.
 In practice, keeping $\Delta_{\mathrm{op}}>0$ under nominal load provides headroom for burstiness and guides weight normalisation: scale $W$ so that the largest row sum keeps $\max_i I_i^*$ below the right-hand side of \eqref{eq:sufic}.
 When delays $\tau_{ij}$ are present, \eqref{eq:sufic} remains a conservative existence test; sharper delay-aware guarantees require the block Jacobian in the next subsection.

-\paragraph{Operational margin under load and damping.} Figure~\ref{fig:op_heat} plots $\Delta_{\mathrm{op}}(\chi,I_{\max})$ as a function of the subthreshold damping $\chi$ and the maximum steady input $I_{\max}=\max_i I_i^*$.
+\paragraph{Operational margin under load and damping.} The operational margin \eqref{eq:nos-op-margin} can be plotted as a function of the subthreshold damping $\chi$ and the maximum steady input $I_{\max}=\max_i I_i^*$, as in Fig.~\ref{fig:op_heat}.
 The red contour $\Delta_{\mathrm{op}}=0$ separates admissible operating points from those that violate the quadratic small-signal bound.
 From a networking viewpoint, $\chi$ measures the strength of subthreshold queue relaxation, while $I_{\max}$ is the heaviest sustained offered load after graph coupling.
 Two effects are visible: (i) the margin decreases monotonically with $I_{\max}$, so higher offered load erodes headroom; (ii) larger $\chi$ shifts the boundary outward, permitting higher sustained load before crossing $\Delta_{\mathrm{op}}=0$.
-Stronger damping therefore improves resilience but does not remove the inherent load–margin trade-off.

-\textit{Networking view.} $\|W\|_{\infty}$ aggregates worst–case inbound influence at a node, so it reflects heavy in–degree or imbalanced policies; $\|W\|_2$ captures coherent multi–hop reinforcement.
+Stronger damping therefore improves resilience but does not remove the inherent load–margin trade-off. $\|W\|_{\infty}$ aggregates worst–case inbound influence at a node, so it reflects heavy in–degree or imbalanced policies; $\|W\|_2$ captures coherent multi–hop reinforcement.
 Both provide simple levers: reweight heavy rows, sparsify fan–in, or gate selected edges until $\Delta_{\mathrm{op}}$ is positive with a chosen margin.